 The Iowa DNR offers two ways of completing bow hunter education.

-- One way is the traditional classroom bowhunter education course.
+The other way is the new adult online bowhunter education course.